FPBrno/aeson-parsec-picky/README.md

 ---------------------

-JSON being nice readable text-based format seems good candidate for occasionally created by user.
+JSON being nice readable text-based format seems good candidate for occasionally being created by a user.
 While Aeson provides really super-optimized parsers, their error messages are not very helpful.
-Creating larger JSON object by hand can be frustrating when you make even small mistake.
+Creating larger JSON object by hand can be frustrating (especially) when you make even a small mistake.

-While this parses is not optimized for speed, it tries to produce nice and helpful error messages.
+While this parser is not optimized for speed, it tries to produce nice and helpful error messages.
 (This library uses Parsec library.)

-And next step in helping your user is not allowing him or her to learn wrong things just look at the following piece of code (be warned - there are trailing spaces there):
+Another way to help your user is not allowing him or her to learn wrong habbits.
+Just look at the following piece of code (be warned - there are trailing spaces there):

 ~~~ .json